Zweer/zweer.github.io/_posts/2016-01-04-new-years-resolutions.md

 A part from these "personal" resolutions there is, of course, my daughter: she is just two and now she will begin to understand better what's going on, so I have to be with her more and more, mostly only me and her...
-I think the only resolution here is "try to grow her", not only "visit her"!
+I think the only resolution here is "try to grow her up", not only "visit her"!